mcvine/mcvine/docs/sphinx/Components.rst

 You can see that the errobar of a simulation involves a neutron source that replays neutrons in a neutron storage is limited by the error bar of the simulation that leads to the neutron storage.
-So you need to make sure to have a reasonably good statistics for the simulation of the neutron storage before using it for other simulations.
+So the rule of thumb of using neutron storage is that it is necessary to make sure to have a reasonably good statistics for the simulation of the neutron storage before using it for other simulations.